Ceiku/ceiku.github.io/_posts/2020-11-29-flurry_of_devices.md

 On my local network I achieve about 10-15ms with only the client over wifi (AC/AX) using parsec on a window host, from commercial solutions lice GeForce I have about 20-50ms depending on which network I was connected to (office, cafe or home), these are a small nuisance at best since you can even game with a free-tier on GeForce with lower graphics and resolution; now who says there's no such thing as a free lunch.

-{% include figure image_path="/assets/images/desktopless.jpg" alt="a home-assistant dashboard" caption="It might not always be phone users, or even humans at home while it's not empty." %}
+{% include figure image_path="/assets/images/vr_common.jpg" alt="a home-assistant dashboard" caption="Some environments like VR are very sensitive to latency changes, and can cause nausea and other feelings of discomfort." %}

-If we want high end graphics for the most recent titles we should expect a pricepoint of about 10-20$ a month, the graphics card alone of such a system might cost somewhere between 500-1000$ for the investment to be worth it, we would at the very least need to perform at that level for 25 months before replacing, that's not even considering the rest of the computer components.
+If we want high end graphics for the most recent titles we should expect a pricepoint of about 10-30$ a month for commercial cloud gaming platforms, the graphics card alone of such a system might cost somewhere between 500-1500$ depending on our graphical setting and resolution, this is not even considering the other components of the computer.
+For a 500$ card to be cheaper than the 10$ subscription it would need to provide the same level of quality on new titles up to 50 months (little over 4 years), you could maybe get away with updating the rest of the host at half that frequency.

-This changes as we move towards low tier computers such as raspberry pi (rpi) 4b (less than 100$) or a simple core i3 SBC (about 250$ and up) can be enough to provide a cloud platform for everyday computing to some minor content creation, the initial investment is also a lot lower.
+This changes as we move towards low tier computers such as raspberry pi (rpi) 4b (less than 100$) or a simple core i3 SBC (about 250$ and up) can be enough to provide a cloud platform for everyday computing to some minor content creation, the initial investment is also a lot lower making computers more accessible to a larger part of the population.

 Leasing such an instance in the cloud would cost about 5-20$ monthly, so investing in a local system can be cost efficient; but there are some considerations to the safety and availability infrastructure that commercial solutions otheriwse provide, take a look at the [infrastructure documentation](https://ceiku.github.io/automateme/infrastructure/) for more.
 {: .notice--info}